 Maybe a new Armani.
 He wasn't too pleased with the last one and rather complain and have it altered he would just have it moved to the Treasure Room with all the cheap Seiko watches that premies kept sending him and all the other junk.

 Yes, Rodeo Drive, it was.
-But, damn, the last time he was down there that goddamn smiling Aryan bastard Arnold Schwarzenegger was there with his bitchy little wife, who just happened to be taller than Maharaji by a mere smidgen of an inch, in their Humvee and they had upstaged Maharaji.
+But, damn, the last time he was down there that goddamn smiling Arnold Schwarzenegger was there with his wife, who just happened to be taller than Maharaji by a mere smidgen of an inch, in their Humvee and they had upstaged Maharaji.

 But, Maharaji knew how to play that game and he knew how to win no matter what the cost.
 And, damn that Schwarzenegger, too.
 Thirty million per plus fucking points.
 If Arnold only knew how much work a darshan line was and the bottomline take was only a skimpy two hundred grand.
 Then again, it was tax free.
-Bet old Arnold can't do that even with his damn Planet Asinine.
-And it was running in the red and being re-orged, a happy thought to Maharaji.
+Bet old Arnold can't do that even with his Planet Hollywood.

 To show Arnold that he knew how to play the game, Maharaji bought a real Humvee, a PeaceKeeper with armor conversion, full 7.62 ballistic protection, bullet-resistant glass, lightweight composite opaque armor, puncture proof tires, blast protection floor, fuel tank protection, and that new barely legal anti-carjacking under carriage flame thrower kit from South Africa that Maharaji smuggled into the country on the Gulfstream.